hazelcast/hazelcast-reference-manual/src/Preface.md

 - Number of connected clients bands of 5, 10, 20, 40, 60, 100, 150, 300, 600 and > 600
 - Cluster uptime
 - Member uptime
+- Environment Information:
+	- Name of operating system
+	- Kernel architecture (32-bit or 64-bit)
+	- Version of operating system
+	- Version of installed Java
+	- Name of Java Virtual Machine
 - Hazelcast Enterprise specific:
 	- Number of clients by language (Java, C++, C#)
 	- Flag for Hazelcast Enterprise